-Note 3 Critical Judgements in Applying Accounting Policies
+Note 4 Critical Judgements in Applying Accounting Policies

-In applying the accounting policies set out in Note 1, the Joint Board has had to make certain judgements about complex transactions or those involving uncertainty about future events.
+In applying the accounting policies set out in Note 2, the Joint Board has had to make certain judgements about complex transactions or those involving uncertainty about future events.
 Where a critical judgement has been made this is referred to in the relevant note to the core financial statements; however a summary of those with the most significant effect is detailed below.

-Leases

-An analysis of the terms of the lease for the Robertson Centre and other properties leased by the Joint Board has concluded they are operating leases.
+Leases An analysis of the terms of the lease for the Robertson Centre has concluded it is an operating leases.

-Note 4 Assumptions made about the future
+Note 5 Assumptions made about the future